getchip/PocketCHIP-Docs/source/includes/_main.md

 ```shell
 apt-get update
 ```shell
-updates the information from repositories, so any installs will be the latest package
+updates the information from repositories, so any installs you make with `install` will be the latest package
 ```shell
 apt-get upgrade
 ```